Bamboozlerrl/Rule-Edits/README.md

         - (2) Add/drops may be denied by the CRC due to availability restrictions or by the individual players receiving call-ups.
       - (ii) First add/drop period:
         - (1) Add/drops will be processed on a rolling, first come, first served basis.
-          - (aa) Add/drops may be submitted to the CRC via direct messages or captains chat with an appropriate ping.
+          - (aa) Add/drop requests are made through the league site, mltp.gg.
         - (2) The CRC will deny callups on the basis of availability restrictions, intentionally poor call-ups or anything else deemed relevant by the CRC.
           - (aa) Intentionally poor call-ups will be determined case by case and will require a unanimous vote from the CRC.
         - (3) Players may not deny a call-up during the first add/drop period.